gaoisbest/Tensorflow_notes_and_projects/README.md

 [2] https://www.zhihu.com/question/52200883

 ## 2. How to perform series output at RNNs each time step ?
-Under the scenarios of stock price prediction and char-rnn etc, we want to the outputs of each time step.
+Under the scenarios of stock price prediction and char-rnn etc, we want to obtain the outputs of each time step.
 Basically, there are two methods, but the first is not efficient.
 So the second is perfered.
 - `tf.contrib.rnn.OutputProjectionWrapper` **adds a fully connected layer without activation** on top of each time step output, but not affect the cell state.
 And all the fully connected layers share the same weights and biases.
+The *projection* means linear transformation without activation.
   - Usage: `cell = tf.contrib.rnn.OutputProjectionWrapper(cell, output_size = 1 [e.g., stock prediction] or vocab_size [e.g., char-rnn])`
 ![](https://github.com/gaoisbest/Tensorflow_notes_and_projects/blob/master/Q%26A_1_OutputProjectionWrapper.png)
 - Reshape operations with three steps: